huent189/LLPackNet/README.md

 </details>

 # How to use the code?
-The ```train.py``` and ```test.py``` files were used for training and testing.
-Relevant comments have been added to these files for better understanding.
-You however need to download the [SID dataset](https://github.com/cchen156/Learning-to-See-in-the-Dark) in your PC to execute them.
+The [train.py](https://github.com/MohitLamba94/LLPackNet/blob/master/train.py) and [test.py](https://github.com/MohitLamba94/LLPackNet/blob/master/test.py) files were used for training and testing.
+Follow the comments mentioned in these files to execute them successfully.
+You however need to download the [SID dataset](https://github.com/cchen156/Learning-to-See-in-the-Dark) to execute them.

-The Jupyter Notebooks containing test code for the ablation studies can be also found in the ```ablations``` folder.
+The Jupyter Notebooks containing test code for the ablation studies can be also found in the [ablations directory](https://github.com/MohitLamba94/LLPackNet/tree/master/ablations).

-We used PyTorch version 1.3.1 with Python 3.7 to conduct the experiment.
+We used `PyTorch version 1.3.1` with `Python 3.7` to conduct the experiment.
 Along with the commonly used Python libraries such Numpy and Skimage, do install the [Rawpy](https://pypi.org/project/rawpy/) library required to read RAW images.